But, everyone calls me Obie!

 Hubby and I

-Daughter through the ages (see albums for recent pictures):
+Daughter through the ages (see Trip albums below for recent pictures):

 High school graduation